sachinm001/PaaS-Serverless-Arch/Hands-on lab/04-Monitor-Your-Azure-Functions-with-Application-Insights.md

 1. Switch back to your browser window with the Live Metrics Stream still open within Application Insights.
 You should start seeing new telemetry arrive, showing the number of servers online, the incoming request rate, CPU process amount, etc. You can select some of the sample telemetry in the list to the side to view output data.

    ![The Live Metrics Stream window displays information for the two online servers.
 Displaying line and point graphs including incoming requests, outgoing requests, and overall health.
 To the side is a list of Sample Telemetry information. ](media/image70.png 'Live Metrics Stream window')

+   >**Note**: The number of servers online here may differ for you, you can ignore that.

 1. Leave the Live Metrics Stream window open once again and close the console window for the image upload.
 Debug the UploadImages project again, then enter **2** and press **ENTER**.
 This will upload 1,000 new photos.